ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## Shutdown

+- Stop applications
-- Go to the terminals where `store-api` and `store-streams` are running and press `Ctrl+C` to stop them
+  - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`
+  - If they were started as Docker container, run the script below
+    ```
+    ./stop-apps.sh
+    ```

-- In a terminal and inside `springboot-kafka-connect-jdbc-streams`, run the command below to stop and remove Docker containers, networks and volumes
+- To stop and remove docker-compose containers, networks and volumes, make sure you are inside `springboot-kafka-connect-jdbc-streams` root folder and run
   ```
   docker-compose down -v
   ```